 John Khuu is a Chicago based photographer who loves food, travel, whiskey and discovering new places.

-In this post he gives us his own guide on everything you have to see and do in Portland in 12 hours.
+In this post he gives us his own guide on everything you have to see and do if you’re staying at the Radisson RED Portland for just 12 hours.

 “One new domestic, one new international”

 It’s a motto I’ve been telling myself constantly so I can explore what the world has to offer.
 Every year, one new domestic spot and then one new international.
 There’s one simple rule, I cannot go to a place I’ve already been to.
 I wanted to travel somewhere new where I’ve been wanting to go to for quite some time – Portland, OR.

 Portland is very different to the hustle and bustle of Chicago, IL (where I’m from).
 Being located far in the upper northwest, Portland offers more than urban life.
 To the west, you have beaches such as the famous Cannon Beach.
 To the east, you have beautiful endless trails and waterfalls all around the gorge.
 Then within the city itself, exists an entire scene culture and social life at your disposal within the hidden pockets of residential neighborhoods.
 Over the past years plenty of restaurants, cafes, and bars have established a really good name for themselves.
 This is what drew me to Portland, I wanted to see what the city could show me.

 There are so many high-end cafes and coffee shops all over the city.
 Every couple of blocks you can find a distinct high-end coffee shop using the pour over technique to brew the perfect cup for you.
 If you want a good brew but don’t have time, pre-made coffee is readily available if you want it to-go.
 Most of the coffee shops will have a couple of coffee blends on their menu, so feel free to pick and choose one that sounds good.
 If you’re unsure, don’t hesitate to ask them what they recommend.
 They’re experts in this stuff.
 You’re guaranteed to have a great cup of coffee.